nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

                       type: string
                 ...

-            - Sample netwrok-config for CX5 NIC on Compute nodes using new os-net-config is shown below
+            - Sample network-config for CX5 NIC on Compute nodes using new os-net-config is shown below

                 ...
                     - type: sriov_pf